dannyneilson/Streamlined-OOP-Script/README.md

 # Streamlined-OOP-Script
-Combination of Danny and Ishan's OOP scripts
+This is Ishan's script

-This is the master file
+Please make changes here and review before requesting a pull to the Master file